 Maintain the style of your kitchen in the pantry, despite its tucked away location.
 To keep with the kitchen's design, choose bowls, baskets, bins, jars, and other storage devices in shapes and hues that complement the room's decor.
 Try using a wooden bookshelf-like storage unit for a more sophisticated, less culinary look.

-Basic style and architecture from the adjoining kitchen make this pantry more of an additional room rather than simply a storage closet.
+Simple style and architectural details copied from the adjoining kitchen make this pantry more of an additional room rather than just a storage closet.
 Wainscoting along the walls and a soapstone countertop add elements of style to the space.
 The shelf-lined walls provide ample room for staples and dishes and reduces the need for above-counter cabinets in the kitchen.

 This pantry is all about easy access.
 The retrofitted pullout storage provides convenient access to deep drawers, perfect for storing several items while still keeping them tucked away.
 The corkboard lined door provides a handy hanging zone for keys, notes, and even handmade family artwork.

-A repurposed closet is transformed into a pantry in this DIY kitchen.
+A repurposed closet was transformed into a DIY pantry in this kitchen.
 The pantry doors slide open for easy access to the storage space.
-Rows of deep shelves, covered with clouded glass doors, provide plentiful storage for food as well as kitchen essentials like a microwave or even a garbage can.
+Rows of deep shelves, covered with clouded glass doors, provide plentiful storage for food as well as kitchen essentials, such as a microwave or even a garbage can.
 Custom cabinets on both sides of the pantry sport chalkboards made by covering the panels with insets of black laminate.

 Add a fun, unique element to your kitchen by transforming metal lockers into a makeshift pantry.
 Combined with wooden shelves, the lockers provide adequate storage space and also bring a style to an eclectic kitchen.
 The metal locker doors work perfectly for holding magnetic spice containers ($3, Bed Bath & Beyond).